kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/canvas/performance/en/index.md

 ![sub-pixel](bunny.png)

-If the smoothed sprite is not the effect you seek, it can be much faster to convert your coordinates to integers using `Math.float` or `Math.round` ([jsperf](http://jsperf.com/drawimage-whole-pixels)):
+If the smoothed sprite is not the effect you seek, it can be much faster to convert your coordinates to integers using `Math.floor` or `Math.round` ([jsperf](http://jsperf.com/drawimage-whole-pixels)):

 <iframe src="embed.html?id=agt1YS1wcm9maWxlcnINCxIEVGVzdBiRk-kDDA">